eduzteam09-sketch/dashboard-xa-chau-thanh/README.md

-# Dashboard Hệ Sinh Thái Kinh Tế Số Xã Tân Hiệp
+# Dashboard Hệ Sinh Thái Kinh Tế Số Xã CHÂU THÀNH

 This template provides a minimal setup to get React working in Vite with HMR and some Oxlint rules.